ibomdv/dlp/README.md

 ##### New ideas:

-1) You can launch the DReaM decoder software from within drmlogplotter.
+1) You can launch the DReaM decoder software from within DRMLogPlotter-rebuild.
 2) You can launch DReaM and simultaneously have a log created using the correct logging frequency.
 3) You can launch DReaM via a timer event.
 4) You can launch DReaM via a timer event with logging and live auto-plotting enabled.